-We encourage all PAGE members to participate in the annual PAGE online business meeting in which we elect 2020-2021 officers and district directors.
-This year’s election is open from May 8 until May 31, 2020.
+We encourage all PAGE members to participate in the annual PAGE online business meeting when we will elect 2023-2024 officers and district directors.
+This year’s election is open until May 31, 2023.
 The final results will be reported in aggregate to the board of directors and announced to PAGE members online.

-Your participation in this election is voluntary and you can withdraw from the process at any point, but we hope you will complete the ballot because it is important for us to receive your vote.
-Your responses are confidential and data from this election will be reported only in the aggregate.
-If you have questions about the process or the procedures, you may contact Executive Director, Craig Harper, at firstname.lastname@example.org.
+Your participation in this election is voluntary, and you can withdraw from the process at any point.
+We hope you will complete the ballot because it is important for us to receive your vote.
+Your responses are confidential, and data from this election will be reported only in the aggregate.
+If you have questions about the process or the procedures, you may contact Executive Director Craig Harper at email@example.com.

 Once your membership is validated, you may vote on the candidates listed below.
 You may also view the PAGE audited financial statement and membership statement.